bazzani/kafka-connect-stack/README.md

 #### Running Integration tests once

+An `integrationTest` sourceSet has been added so that we can separate the unit tests and the integration tests, the former running in a much shorter time by running the standard `./gradlew test` task.

 It is possible to run the integration tests without bringing the Docker Compose stack down (and the containers being removed).
 This is useful if you are making changes to the tests, the underlying Spring Boot application, or even the SMTs in the `connect-smt-lib` library (_making changes to the latter will force the `connect` container to be recreated, which is desirable_).

 - To do this run `./gradlew integrationTestRun`

+> [!TIP]
-:bulb: Exclude the `intTestComposeUp` task to run the integration tests even faster by not checking if all containers are responding on the correct port before the tests are run.
-Doing this check can be unnecessary if we are only making changes to the tests, and not the SMTs or Connect container.
+> Exclude the `intTestComposeUp` task to run the integration tests even faster by not checking if all containers are
+> responding on the correct port before the tests are run.
+Doing this check can be unnecessary if we are only making
+> changes to the tests, and not the SMTs or Connect container.

-- To do this run `./gradlew integrationTestRun -x intTestComposeUp`
+> - To do this run `./gradlew integrationTestRun -x intTestComposeUp`

-An `integrationTest` sourceSet has been added so that we can separate the unit tests and the integration tests, the former running in a much shorter time by running the standard `./gradlew test` task.
+> [!NOTE]

-:bulb: _making changes to any SMT library code or connector configs will recreate the Connect docker image via the `:connect-spring-boot-app:intTestComposeBuild` task, which is a dependant of `integrationTestRun`_.
+> _making changes to any SMT library code or connector configs will recreate the Connect docker image via
+> the `:connect-spring-boot-app:intTestComposeBuild` task, which is a dependant of `integrationTestRun`_.

 ---